 Check for bad soldered joints and solder bridges.
 Check the control board is configured as a Master.

-Check component Values and orientation.
+Check the control board is configured as a Maste Check component Values and orientation.

+heck component Values and orientation

 Are resistance values correct?
 Are the diodes inserted the correct way round?
 Are radio leads in the correct way round?
 Are the 5v and 12v voltage regulators inserted in the right place and the correct way round?
 Are electrolytic capacitors values correct and are they in the correct way round?
 Are the ICs inserted the correct way round?
 Is the dual colour LED in the correct way round?

 NB: If the LED is not giving the correct indications Do not insert the Driver IC as you could cause consequential damage to the expensive MOSFETS and Driver IC.
 Ask for advice (see below).